Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudsupport/readme.md

 await gapi.client.cloudsupport.cases.get({ name: "name",  });

 /*
 Retrieve all cases under the specified parent.
+Note: Listing cases under an Organization returns only the cases directly parented by that organization.
+To retrieve all cases under an organization, including cases parented by projects under that organization, use `cases.search`.
 */
 await gapi.client.cloudsupport.cases.list({ parent: "parent",  });